June 28, 2016

 Stephen P. Morse

 - 2016 Spring Seminar Successful! – Approximately 125 people attended.
-Photos will be posted soon on a new 2016 page under the Spring Seminar menu option.
+Photos are now posted using the website's new photo gallery feature.

 - GIACR Volumes – Available at the Sacramento FamilySearch Library thanks to SGGS.
 These volumes are a new resource for finding your German ancestors in American church records.
 For details, scroll down to the GIACR Project article below.